Bayesian Online Natural Gradient (BONG): Additional experiment results

-The running times of the methods for the FC and DLR case are shown in \cref{fig:speed}.
-These were computed on a synthetic regression dataset.
+The running times of the methods for the FC and DLR case, where we fit an MLP to a synthetic regression dataset, are shown in \cref{fig:speed}.
 The slower speed of \blr (even with $I=1$) relative to \bong is at least partly attributable to the fact that \blr must compute the SVD of a larger matrix (see \cref{sec:BLR-DLR,sec:LBLR-DLR}).